zhongyi51/comp0037_GroupE/README.md

-The latest codes merged with the last master.
-The fix one logical bug which makes the robot skip thegoal at a straight line from our improvement of speed control.
-The logging functionality is the one used to generate results for our report.
+Dijkstra has been fixed.
+And the logging is the lastest, same as the one used in report.
+I guess this is the final version of codes for the assignment.